colin0brass/FaceLabellingExportLrPlugin/README.md

 # Limitations - Known & Likely
 * Mainly tested on Mac, with a quick successful test on Windows, but I fully expect there to be robustness/portability issues
 * Only tested with jpeg images, therefore other file types are likely not to work
-* Not specifically tested with rotated images, therefore behaviour is probably wrong
+* Limited testing with rotated and cropped images, so might be limitations
 * Not tested with a wide range of images, types and exif labelling, therefore probably limitations

 ## Potential future improvements